They held a building meeting to throw me out.

 Within a month of moving in, I received more letters from the society than Hilary Swank did from Gerard Butler in P.S I Love You, intimating me about the ‘nuisance I was creating’.

 Before the lease or the keys were handed over to me, I stood with my head bowed down like a charged felon, answering the multitude of questions that were hurled at me during the society meeting and I was only ruled “not guilty” after I agreed to the contingents to my tenancy.
 This was the promise to not play the drums at any time except 4-6pm.
 I have stuck to my commitment, so much so that I shoulder the additional cost of a three hour session at a jam pad thrice a week along with that the gruelling task of travelling to Malad East where the pad is.

-Six months have passed since I was accused of being a nuisance for a nuisance I wasn’t creating, until the situation boiled up to the massive (anti) climax of the society calling a meeting to evict me from the building.
+Six months have passed since I was accused of being a nuisance for a nuisance I wasn’t creating, until the situation boiled up to the massive (anti) climax of the s

 As I stood amidst a group of chattering men and gossiping aunties, gleefully wasting my time with the seasoned patience of a nagging Vodafone Customer Care caller, I struggled to physically restrain myself from banging their heads against each other.
 My landlord, now my only accomplice and advocate, begged for silence and sensibility from our immediate jury.
 He began his speech making a strong case in my favor, picking out the goods from my now tarnished image.

 “He pays rent on time, keeps house clean, he has helped Mrs. Dhobale carry her groceries.
 We should let him stay”